vtexdocs/dev-portal-content/docs/release-notes/vtex-io-docs.md

 ### Getting Started

-In the Getting Started section, you can learn what VTEX IO is and take your first steps onto the platform, developing your own store theme by yourself.
+In the Getting Started section, you can learn what VTEX IO is and take your first steps onto the platform, developing your own Store Theme by yourself.

 - [**What is VTEX IO**](https://vtex.io/docs/getting-started/what-is-vtex-io/1)
 - [**Build stores with VTEX IO**](https://vtex.io/docs/getting-started/build-stores-with-store-framework/1)